Sucuri/sucuri-wordpress-plugin/readme.txt

 * Modify timing for the dashboard alerts after an update
 * Modify firewall clear cache button to execute via Ajax
 * Modify firewall settings page to load data via Ajax
-* Add option to blacklist IP addresses with the Firewall API
+* Add option to blocklist IP addresses with the Firewall API
 * Fix order of the audit logs when the queue is merged
 * Add more directories to ignore during the scans
 * Add option to customize the URL for the malware scans